When Love Feels Like Pain

 Human connection begins the moment we are born.
 The way our caregivers respond to us, whether with warmth and consistency or neglect and unpredictability, creates emotional templates that follow us into adulthood.
 These early experiences form the basis of what psychologists call attachment styles, a concept first developed by John Bowlby and expanded by Mary Ainsworth.

-When caregivers are reliable, we grow up believing relationships are safe.
-That’s called secure attachment.
 But if care is inconsistent or rejecting, we may develop anxious or avoidant patterns that shape how we handle love, conflict, and vulnerability later in life.

 Understanding these patterns is an essential part of therapy, especially for anyone working through unresolved trauma or relational pain.